german-antonio/gamedev-assignment-2/README.md

 DONE - Enemies will spawn in a random location on the screen every X frames, where X is defined in the configuration file.
 DONE - Enemies must not overlap the sides of the screen at the time of spawn.
 DONE - Enemies' shapes have random number of vertices, between a given minimum and maximum number, which is specified in the config file.
-- Enemy shape radius will be specified in the config file.
+DONE - Enemy shape radius will be specified in the config file.
 - Enemies will be given a random color upon spawning DONE - Enemies will be given a random speed upon spawning, between a minimum and maximum value specified in the config file.
 DONE - When an enemy reaches the edge of the windows, it should bounce off in the opposite direction at the same speed.